scrapinghub/dateparser/docs/settings.rst

     >>> parse('January 12, 2012 10:00 PM', settings={'TIMEZONE': 'US/Eastern'})
     datetime.datetime(2012, 1, 12, 22, 0)

+It applies to the next parsers: ...

 ``TO_TIMEZONE``: defaults to None.
 When specified, resultant :class:`datetime <datetime.datetime>` converts according to the supplied timezone:

     >>> settings = {'TIMEZONE': 'UTC', 'TO_TIMEZONE': 'US/Eastern'}
     >>> parse('January 12, 2012 10:00 PM', settings=settings)
     datetime.datetime(2012, 1, 12, 17, 0)

+It applies to the next parsers: ...

 ``RETURN_AS_TIMEZONE_AWARE``: if ``True`` returns tz aware datetime objects in case timezone is detected in the date string.